guzmanwolfrank/aws.cloud.wordpress/instructions.md

 The sample application uses Amazon EFS, which only works in AWS Regions that support Amazon EFS.
 To learn about supported AWS Regions, see Amazon Elastic File System Endpoints and Quotas in the AWS General Reference.

 #
-## Launch a DB instance in Amazon RDS
+## I. Launch a DB instance in Amazon RDS

 Building an instance with Amazon RDS will not be terminated or monitored by Elastic Beanstalk.
 This is because launcing this instance is independent of Elastic Beanstalk environments.